gloob/gloob.github.com-hugo/content/about/index.md

 *Alejandro Leiva* is also known as *gloob*, a worker in the tech industry and a human in this planet.

+If you want to talk with me just write me some line to <mailto:gloob@litio.org>

 You can find me in this other social places

 <div id="social">